syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 Dim table As WTable = TryCast(section.Tables(0), WTable)

-'Iterate the rows of the table
+'Iterates the rows of the table

 For Each row As WTableRow In table.Rows

-'Iterate through the cells of rows
+'Iterates through the cells of rows

 For Each cell As WTableCell In row.Cells

-'Iterate through the paragraphs of the cell
+'Iterates through the paragraphs of the cell

 For Each paragraph As WParagraph In cell.Paragraphs

-'If the paragraph contains text Panda then apply green as back color to cell
+'When the paragraph contains text Panda then apply green as back color to cell

 If paragraph.Text.Contains("panda") Then